rch4-org/rch4-org.github.io/content/contact.md

         options: []
         is_required: false
         type: form_field
+      - input_type: text
+        name: occupation
+        label: 'What is, or was, your occupation or profession?'
+        options: []
+        is_required: false
+        type: form_field
       - input_type: select
         label: Do you have a written diagnosis of ALS or MND?
         default_value: 'yes'